ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index.js.markdown

 {NOTE: }

-* Use `GetIndexOperation` to retrieve an index definition from the database.
+* Use `GetIndexOperation` to retrieve the __index definition__ from the database.

+* The operation will execute on the node defined by the [client configuration](../../../../client-api/configuration/load-balance/overview#client-logic-for-choosing-a-node).
+  However, the index definition returned is taken from the database record,
+  which is common to all the database-group nodes.
+  i.e., an index state change done only on a local node is not reflected.

+* To get the index state on the local node use [get index stats](../../../../client-api/operations/maintenance/indexes/get-index-stats).

 * In this page:
     * [Get index example](../../../../client-api/operations/maintenance/indexes/get-index#get-index-example)